ady7ady7/career-log/README.md

 - Finished my SQL exercises with quite complex CTEs - I've had 2 errors there, got 6/8 points - I misunderstood one question, but it was quite weird honestly.
 My approach was logically correct from my POV, but anyway, normally I'd ask for clarification in such case (1.5 hr)
 - I've crushed another Datalemur medium exercise today - FAANG Second Highest Salary - not sure if they demanded a sophisticated solution, but I was able to get it with a simplest select, a simple alias, limit, and offset - so I simply used the opportunity (5 min)
 - Finished another session of Python, concluding this week's learnings and I'm ready to take  the weekly exam (1.5 hr)

+10.11.25 (Day 28)
+- Started this week with a test from the previous week and got 8/8 points.
+It was smooth :)).
+- Finished new weekly SQL lesson (number 6), which focused on dates, text operations, CASE WHEN (SQL equivalent of IF in Python).
+As always, it feels very useful and I've made notes.
+(1.5 hr)
+- Also finished today's set of exercises without problems and got 6/6 points, nice (30 mins)
+- Completed another medium Datalemur exercise - it required me to use a few CTEs and some aggregations + ROUND - it wasn't super difficult but took some time (30 mins), nice - especially that it's really COMPLEX compared to the things that I was able to do month ago.